 CreditCards.com rating

-Earn 75,000 bonus miles after spending $4,000 on purchases within the first three months of account opening (equal to $750 in travel).
+Earn 75,000 miles after spending $4,000 on purchases within 3 months from account opening

-Best general-purpose travel card: Capital One Venture Rewards Credit Card
+Best for flat-rate rewards: Capital One Venture Rewards Credit Card

 Biggest drawbacks: Capital One doesn’t have many domestic travel transfer partners.
 This can make it harder to maximize the value of your miles when booking domestic flights.

-Alternatives: If you’re looking to earn at a flat-rate but aren’t too pleased with the Venture card’s $95 annual fee, the Capital One VentureOne Rewards Credit Card is a suitable alternative.
+Alternatives: If you’re looking to earn at a flat-rate but aren’t too pleased with the Venture card’s $95 annual fee (See rates and Fees), the Capital One VentureOne Rewards Credit Card is a suitable alternative.
 Although cardholders only earn 1.25X miles on all purchases, the card still comes with a sign-up bonus of 20,000 miles for spending $500 in the first three months.
-This is a smaller bonus and a lower rewards rate than the Venture card’s, but it’ll also be easier to obtain, making this an ideal option for modest spenders.
+This is a smaller bonus and a lower rewards rate than the Venture card, but it’ll also be easier to obtain, making this an ideal option for modest spenders.

 Bottom line: This card is a great option if you’re looking for an easy way to earn high travel rewards on all purchases.
 But if you’re after top-drawer travel perks, you may want to look elsewhere.

-Best luxury travel card: The Platinum Card® from American Express
+Best for luxury travel: The Platinum Card® from American Express

-Best features: This premium card comes fully-loaded with travel benefits, including luxury lounge access and elite status with Hilton Honors and Marriott Bonvoy hotels upon enrollment, which entitles you to a range of free upgrades.
-Travelers will also enjoy a laundry list of travel credits that’ll help offset the card’s annual fee.
+Best features: This premium card comes fully-loaded.
+You can enjoy luxury lounge access, elite status with Hilton Honors and Marriott Bonvoy hotels (upon enrollment) and even travel consultants to help plan your trip.
+A laundry list of travel credits can also help offset the card’s annual fee.

 Biggest drawbacks: The card only earns bonus rewards on flights and prepaid hotels.
-This may make it less useful for earning rewards than cards with lower annual fees that offer bonus points or miles on both travel and everyday essentials.
+You might earn more with cards that offer bonus points or miles on both travel and everyday essentials.
 Plus, some of the credits – like the card’s luxury fitness credit or Walmart+ credit – don’t have broad appeal, making it harder to offset the high $695 annual fee.

 Bottom line: If you can take advantage of its many perks, this card should tick all the right boxes for big spenders and frequent travelers looking for luxury travel perks, particularly complimentary airport lounge access.

-Best for travel rewards beginners: Capital One VentureOne Rewards Credit Card
+Best first travel card: Capital One VentureOne Rewards Credit Card

-Best features: The VentureOne card is a basic travel card for beginners who want to earn flexible rewards but aren’t ready to commit to a travel card with an annual fee.
-VentureOne cardholders can earn 5X miles on hotels and rental cars booked through Capital One Travel as well as 1.25X miles on every other purchase.
-These miles can be transferred to numerous airline and hotel partners.
+Best features: The VentureOne card is a basic travel card for beginners who want to earn flexible rewards but aren’t ready to commit to an annual fee (See rates and Fees).
+VentureOne cardholders can earn bonus miles on hotels and rental cars booked through Capital One Travel and 1.25X miles on every other purchase.
+You can transfer these miles to numerous airline and hotel partners.

 Biggest drawbacks: Other no-annual-fee travel cards offer better perks and higher rewards rates than the VentureOne’s 1.25X miles.